An anaesthetist is a doctor who specialises in pain relief. They may administer an epidural, spinal or general anaesthetic if required.

 Intrapartum stillbirth is the term for when the baby dies after labour begins.

 Miscarriage is the loss of a baby before 24 weeks of pregnancy.
 An early miscarriage happens in the first 12 weeks of pregnancy, while a late miscarriage occurs between weeks 14 to 24 of pregnancy.
 Read more about miscarriage.

 The hospital mortuary is the part of the hospital where bodies are kept after death.

 The mortuary technician is the person who looks after bodies when they come to the mortuary.
 They work closely with funeral directors, the coroner and the pathologist.

-An obstetrician is a doctor who specialises in a woman’s care during pregnancy, labour and after birth.
+An obstetrician is a doctor who specialises in a mum’s care during pregnancy, labour and after birth.

 Obstetrics and gynaecology

-Obstetrics and gynaecology is the area of medicine that manages the care of pregnant woman, her unborn baby and conditions specific to women.
+Obstetrics and gynaecology is the area of medicine that manages the care of pregnant women, her unborn baby and conditions specific to women.